GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 2. Hit <kbd>↑</kbd>.
 The leg geometry will collapse into its bounding boxes.

-3. Keep hitting <kbd>↑</kbd> until all the geometry is collapsed back into the root bounding box.
+3. Keep hitting <kbd>↑</kbd> until all of Gaffy's geometry is collapsed back into the root bounding box.

 You may have noticed that when you expanded and collapsed parts of the scene using the _Viewer_, the locations and geometry were also highlighted and selected in the _Hierarchy View_.